Artist Info & Bio

-To me art is a nearly timeless expression of Mankind's journey through life, from the earliest cave paintings to the most modern of works.
+To me, Art itself is a nearly timeless expression of Humankind's journey through life, from the earliest cave paintings to the most modern of works.
 I think it should not only be shared but give back positively to others, since the gift of life is what inspired art to begin with.

 No matter how difficult it seems, never give up on your dreams.